dyori04/pcltutorial/README.md

 # how to use

-package.xml and CMakelist is ready to build source file using opencv and pcl
+package.xml and CMakelist is ready to build source file using opencv and pcl in ubuntu 18.04 & ubuntu 20.04

 you may need to install opencv library to use opencv things (opencv need to be installed before installing ros)